-The Second Congressional District is home to more than 75,000 veterans, including many veterans who served in Iraq and Afghanistan.
-One of my most important responsibilities as a member of Congress is to ensure that the men and women who served our country get the resources and services they need.
+The Second Congressional District is home to nearly 60,000 veterans, including many veterans who served in Iraq and Afghanistan.
+I am committed to ensuring that the women and men who have served our country in uniform get the resources and services they need.
 I strongly support programs to help smooth the transition to civilian life through education, job training, housing and health care.

 Veterans looking for assistance with their benefits may be able to get help from my office.
 My staff in Everett and Bellingham work one-on-one with veterans to assist them with their benefits claims.
 My office also established a veterans skills-to-jobs initiative that works with veterans, local colleges and employers to translate veterans’ military experience to skills demanded by the private sector.

-- Began to address the urgent need to improve the quality of VA centers by cosponsoring and voting for the Veterans’ Access to Care through Choice, Accountability and Transparency Act of 2014.
+- Began to address the urgent need to improve the quality of VA centers by voting for the Veterans’ Access to Care through Choice, Accountability and Transparency Act of 2014.

 - Worked with Senator Patty Murray, the VA, and local veterans to establish a Community Based Outpatient Clinic (CBOC) in Mount Vernon, which now provides primary and specialty care, including mental health services, to veterans in Skagit County.